 Key Takeaways

-- Military advantage: JBSA creates constant PCS turnover — investors are always buying in SA, and military sellers need fast, reliable closings
+- Military advantage: JBSA creates constant PCS turnover.
+Investors are always buying in SA, and military sellers need fast, reliable closings

 - Best method depends on your situation: Your timeline, property condition, and whether you are PCSing or staying local should drive the decision

-#1: Cash Buyer Marketplace (Best Overall)
+#1: Cash Buyer Network (Best Overall)

 How It Works with Propcash in San Antonio

-- Submit your property details — takes about 2 minutes
+- Submit your property details (takes about 2 minutes)

-- Close in 7-14 days — or on your timeline
+- Close in 7-14 days, or on your timeline

 Why It Ranks #1 for San Antonio Sellers

-- Cost to seller: $0 — no fees, no commissions
+- Cost to seller: $0 (no fees, no commissions)

-- Best for: Any San Antonio homeowner who wants speed AND a fair price
+- Best for: Any San Antonio homeowner who wants speed and a fair price

-Get Competing Cash Offers#2: Top Local Real Estate Agent
+Let's chat#2: Top Local Real Estate Agent

-Listing with a top San Antonio agent offers the highest potential gross sale price — but the time, cost, and effort required are substantial, especially as the market shifts.
+Listing with a top San Antonio agent offers the highest potential gross sale price, but the time, cost, and effort required are substantial, especially as the market shifts.

 What to Expect in San Antonio

-- Commission: 5-6% of the sale price — that is $14,100-$16,920 on the San Antonio median of $282,000
+- Commission: 5-6% of the sale price (that is $13,000-$15,600 on the $260,000 median)

 - Repairs and staging: Most agents recommend $5,000-$12,000 in pre-listing improvements